-Yet research also consistently shows that those who do make resolutions are more successful in creating what they want than those who don’t.
+Yet the research also consistently shows that those who do make resolutions are more successful in creating what they want than those who don’t.

 So what’s the difference?

 - New year’s resolutions require effort and discipline.

 - A creative Intention understands that human behaviour is driven not just by our conscious minds but also by unconscious impulses.
 It values those workings of the unconscious mind, mysterious as they might be, acknowledging that intuition, insight and inspiration can often take us further than will alone.

 - New Year’s resolutions usually come in a list, wanting to “fix” everything that’s wrong with us.

 - A creative Intention recognizes that we can have anything we want only when we accept that we can’t have everything we want.
 It sets intention within the framework of truest values and highest priorities.

 - New year’s Resolutions are framed as negative injunctions (“I’m giving up sugar, it’s killing me.
 I’m going to stop wasting time on Facebook”) and based on self-judgements and criticism (“I’m a lazy good-for-nothing who can’t focus”).

 - A creative Intention starts as a positive proposal, an opening to something you’d enjoy. (“I’d love to see this book published in 2014.”“Wouldn’t it be great if I could see my daughter once a week.”)

 - New year’s resolutions depend on willpower.